-- 1. The assumed rate of investment return should be no greater than the Scheme Actuary's best estimate of the return which can reasonably be expected on the assets of the scheme but should not exceed the limits set out.
-The assumed rate of investment return is also subject to the maximum limits specified in Statutory Guidance . - 2 The Scheme Actuary may set either a composite assumed rate of investment return for the assets as a whole or specific rates for the principal asset classes. - 3.
+- 1. The assumed rate of investment return should be no greater than the Scheme Actuary's best estimate of the return which can reasonably be expected on the assets of the scheme but should not exceed the limits set out below.
+The assumed rate of investment return is also subject to the maximum limits specified in Statutory Guidance. - 2 The Scheme Actuary may set either a composite assumed rate of investment return for the assets as a whole or specific rates for the principal asset classes. - 3.
 The assumed rate of investment return should reflect the nature and likely distribution of the assets of the scheme over the period in question.
 In particular, it may be reasonable to base the expected return on: - (i) the current asset distribution - (ii) the long term benchmark distribution as determined by the trustees, or - (iii) another distribution, provided that the Scheme Actuary is satisfied that this reflects the investment policy that the trustees will pursue. - 4.
 The assumed rates of investment return on the various investment classes and on the fund as a whole must not exceed the following limits: - (i) The assumed rate of return for government bonds must reflect the actual gross redemption yield on such bonds or the yield on a government bond index of appropriate duration relative to the bonds held or the benchmark for the fund subject to adjustment to reflect possible risk of default where the bonds held are not investment grade. - (ii) The assumed rate of return for corporate bonds must reflect the gross redemption yield on a corporate bond index of an appropriate duration relative to the bonds held or the benchmark for the fund subject to adjustment to reflect possible risk of default where the bonds held are not investment grade. - (iii) The assumed rate of return on investments held under liability-driven investment (LDI) strategies must reflect the actual net yield on the underlying swap contracts or other instruments used. - (iv) The Scheme Actuary may assume that the rate of return on equity investments will exceed that available on fixed interest investments.
 In considering the extent of equity outperformance, the Scheme Actuary may take into account historic norms together with the prevailing level of markets.
-The assumed return on equities must not exceed the greater of:
+The assumed return on equities must not exceed the Risk-free Rate plus 5.0% per annum.

-- (a) the gross redemption yield on a AAA Eurozone government bond index plus 4% per annum; and - (b) the "Discount rate pre-retirement" set out in Part (A) of Appendix 1 of ASP Pen-2 issued by the Society. - (v) The Scheme Actuary may assume that the return on property investments will exceed that available on fixed interest investments.
+- (v) The Scheme Actuary may assume that the return on property investments will exceed that available on fixed interest investments.
 In considering the extent of property outperformance, the Scheme Actuary may take into account historic norms together with the prevailing level of markets.
-The assumed return on property must not exceed the greater of: - (a) the gross redemption yield on a AAA Eurozone government bond index plus 3% per annum; and - (b) the "Discount rate pre-retirement" set out in Part (A) of Appendix 1 of ASP Pen-2 issued by the Society. - (vi) The assumed rate of return on cash investments must reflect the Scheme Actuary's expectation of deposit rates and must be consistent with the gross redemption yield on a AAA Eurozone government bond index. - (vii) The assumed rate of return on alternative assets must reflect the return on cash investments unless the Scheme Actuary has sufficient reason and evidence to adopt a different rate of return.
-If a higher return than that on cash investments is chosen, the risk premium must be commensurate with the level of risk associated with the alternative assets, subject to the provision that the rate of return chosen must not exceed the gross redemption yield on a AAA Eurozone government bond index by more than 4% p.a.
+The assumed return on property must not exceed the Risk-free Rate plus 4.0% per annum. - (vi) The assumed rate of return on cash investments must reflect the Scheme Actuary's expectation of deposit rates and must be consistent with the Risk-free Rate. - (vii) The assumed rate of return on alternative assets must reflect the return on cash investments unless the Scheme Actuary has sufficient reason and evidence to adopt a different rate of return.
+If a higher return than that on cash investments is chosen, the risk premium must be commensurate with the level of risk associated with the alternative assets, subject to the provision that the rate of return chosen must not exceed the Risk-free Rate by more than 5.0% p.a.